#dmrcss19 Digital Methods Workshops

 Introducing Instagrab – A tool for collecting and presenting Instagram posts – Patrik Wikström

-Instagrab is a research tool developed at DMRC for collecting and processing Instagram posts and media files without access to the Instagram Web API.
-The Instagrab training during the DMRC Summer School is structured into two workshops.
-In the first workshop you will install and set up Instagrab on your laptop (you need a Mac or a PC) and we make sure that everything works as it should for you to collect “real-world” data from Instagram.
-We will also have a critical discussion about issues and risks related to using a research tool such as Instagrab, primarily from an ethical and legal perspective.
-It is a requirement that you complete Workshop 1 in order for you to participate in Workshop 2.
-In this second workshop you will experiment with the Instagrab software and collect data from Instagram (and generate output) that is useful for your own research projects back home.
+Instagrab is a research tool developed at the DMRC for collecting and processing Instagram posts and media files without access to the Instagram Web API.
+Note that it is necessary for you to attend the tech setup session on Monday morning in order for you to participate in the Instagrab workshop.
+During the tech setup session, you will set up your laptop to run Instagrab and we will make sure that everything works as it should for you to collect “real-world” data from Instagram.
+In the workshop you will experiment with the Instagrab software, and collect data from Instagram (and generate output) that is useful for your own research projects, and we will also have a critical discussion about issues and risks related to using a research tool such as Instagrab, primarily from an ethical and legal perspective.
 Finally, if time allows, we will look under the hood to examine how Instagrab works (Instagrab is written in Python).